Pseudomoaner/QuasiS3R/README.md

 ![design window update](https://raw.githubusercontent.com/Pseudomoaner/QuasiS3R/master/Graphics/fieldDesignerHexagonGeometry.PNG)

-You can then repeatedly apply the drawing tools, adding and subtracting from the system geomtery as needed, until your system has the desired geometry:
+You can then repeatedly apply the drawing tools, adding and subtracting from the system geometry as needed, until your system has the desired geometry:

 ![complex design](https://raw.githubusercontent.com/Pseudomoaner/QuasiS3R/master/Graphics/fieldDesignerHexagonGeometry2.PNG)

-Once you're happy with your system geometry, slimply click File -> Save to save a configuration file with the specified system setup.
+Once you're happy with your system geometry, simply click File -> Save to save a configuration file with the specified system setup.
 You will now need to include the following code in your model initialization script:

 ``` matlab
 load('Path\To\Configuration\File\fieldConfig.mat');